daschaich/0p1_Supersymmetric_Quantum_Mechanics/README.md

 - Double Well
 - Anharmonic Oscillator

 Results from quantum simulations, both with and without shot noise, are presented in the [`proceeding`](https://arxiv.org/abs/2411.15083).
-If you find this work useful, please refer to [How to cite:](#How to cite:).
+If you find this work useful, please refer to [How to cite](#How to cite:).

 # Code